Model Legal Documents

 • Providing a comprehensive set of internally consistent financing documents

 Have comments or suggestions?
 The General Counsel Advisory Board meets approximately once annually to review and revise the documents to reflect any legal developments.
-Document users may send feedback to Bobby Franklin by emailing bfranklin@nvca.org.
+Document users may send feedback by emailing Christina Martin.

 Disclaimer: Each document is intended to serve as a starting point only and should be tailored to meet your specific requirements.
 These documents should not be construed as legal advice for any particular facts or circumstances.